© 2018 GWEN DEWAR, PH.D., ALL RIGHTS RESERVED

 Kids aren’t all alike.
 Some are much tougher to handle, and so parents need extra support.
 For more information, see my article about aggression in children, and these constructive, evidence-based tips for handling defiance and disruptive behavior.

-In addition, check out these Parenting Science tips for teaching children to better understand the thoughts and feelings of other people.
+In addition, check out this Parenting Science guide for teaching children to better understand the thoughts and feelings of other people, as well as my evidence-based activities for boosting children’s social skills.

 References: Positive parenting tips